 In aplastic anaemia, all types of blood cells are reduced.
 This is called pancytopenia – pan means all, cyto means cells and penia means few.
 A bone marrow sample, which would normally contain large numbers of immature blood cells, will contain very few such cells in a patient with aplastic anaemia.
 A below normal number of red cells is called anaemia, reduced numbers of platelets is called thrombocytopenia and a reduced numbers of neutrophils is called neutropenia.

 The most common symptom of aplastic anaemia is bruising.
-Your child may bruise easily often without having a fall or knock.
-This is caused by low numbers of platelets in your child’s blood stream, which reduces the blood’s ability to clot.
-Your child’s gums may bleed after tooth brushing, and he or she may have nosebleeds.
+A child may bruise easily often without having a fall or knock.
+This is caused by low numbers of platelets in the child’s blood stream, which reduces the blood’s ability to clot.
+A child’s gums may bleed after tooth brushing, and he or she may have nosebleeds.

 Sometimes, the low number of platelets shows as petechiae, which are red pinprick spots under the skin.
 The medical term for a low platelet count is thrombocytopenia and is categorised as a platelet count of less than 150 x 109/l.